Ozark Highlands Spirits: History

 The Ozark Highlands are known for their limestone bluffs and caves that were used by the early inhabitants as shelters.
 These first settlers, Paleo-Indians known as Bluff Dwellers, inhabited the region as far back as 12,000 years ago.
 The first documentation of white settlers in the Ozark Highlands was around 1705.
 In 1799, Daniel Boone left Kentucky and settled within the northern edge of the Ozark Highlands, in what is today known as Defiance, Missouri.

 The history of making spirits, primarily moonshine, is embedded in the history of the Ozark Highlands.
 In the 18th Century, Irish and Scottish immigrants settled in the region, bringing their distilling skills with them.
-In order to avoid taxation, distillers hid their production by creating and selling their liquor, giving birth to the name moonshine.
+In order to avoid taxation, distillers hid their production by creating and selling their liquor at night, giving birth to the name moonshine.
 During prohibition (1920-1933), this moonlight manufacturing actually increased and distilling became a part of the Ozarks culture.

 In 2022, a group of consumers and distillers came together to discuss how to codify Ozark Highlands spirits in Missouri law.
 Today, more than half of the 51 distilleries in Missouri are located in the Ozark Highlands.